Silvercorp Metals Inc. – Consensus Indicates Potential -54.3% Downside

-Silvercorp Metals Inc. with ticker code (SVM) have now 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 3.8 and 3.25 with the average target price sitting at 3.52.
-With the stocks previous close at 7.7 this indicates there is a potential downside of -54.3%.
-The 50 day moving average now sits at 7.36 and the 200 moving average now moves to 4.88.
-The market capitalisation for the company is $1,444m.
+Silvercorp Metals Inc. found using ticker (SVM) now have 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 3.8 and 3.25 calculating the average target price we see 3.52.
+With the stocks previous close at 7.7 this would imply there is a potential downside of -54.3%.
+The 50 day moving average now sits at 7.36 and the 200 day moving average is 4.88.
+The company has a market capitalisation of $1,444m.
 Company Website: http://www.silvercorpmetals.com

 Silvercorp Metals Inc., together with its subsidiaries, engages in the acquisition, exploration, development, and mining of mineral properties in China.
 The company primarily explores for silver, gold, lead, and zinc metals.
 It holds interest in Ying silver-lead- zinc project located in the Ying Mining District in Henan Province, China; and GC silver-lead-zinc mine in Guangdong Province, China.
 The company was formerly known as SKN Resources Ltd. and changed its name to Silvercorp Metals Inc. in May 2005.
 Silvercorp Metals Inc. is headquartered in Vancouver, Canada.